willamjonathan/Compilation_Tech/week4/README.md

 <h1>Good afternoon sir!</h1>

-My name is William Jonathan Mulyadi from L5AC and here is my solution to the assignment 1. <br>
+My name is William Jonathan Mulyadi (2502045683) from L5AC and here is my solution to the assignment 1. <br>
-I worked with my friend Alexandro Joe Claudio.<br>
+I worked with my friend Alexandro Joe Claudio (2501963160).<br>
 <br>
 Thank you sir!<br>
 <br>